 cause cancer cells to undergo a process of controlled cell death called apoptosis.

 work by triggering or stimulating a person’s immune system to destroy cancer cells.

 that deliver toxic molecules can cause the death of cancer cells specifically.
 Once the antibody has bound to its target cell, the toxic molecule that is linked to the antibody—such as a radioactive substance or a poisonous chemical—is taken up by the cell, ultimately killing that cell.

 are sometimes considered targeted therapies because they interfere with the growth of specific cancer cells.

 Are There Limitations to What These Therapies Can Do?

 Biologic/targeted therapies do have some limitations.
 Cancer cells can become resistant to the therapy.
-Either the target itself can change or mutate, so that the targeted therapy no longer interacts well with it.
+The target itself can change or mutate, so that the targeted therapy no longer interacts well with it.
 The other thing that can happen is that the tumor will find a new way to achieve tumor growth that does not depend on the target.